davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/these-those.png)

 JD pointed out that "this" and "that" look a lot like the dialogue clusters from last week, with the wide peak across the middle.
-As for "these" and "those" - I'm not sure why plurals would be so high at the beginning, but again, it seems to generally match up with the trend for nouns, where plurals are much higher at the start:
+As for "these" and "those" - I'm not sure why plurals would be so high at the beginning, but in this case it does seem to generally match up with the trend for nouns, where plurals are much higher at the start:

 ![](images/flat/nn-nns.png)

 Though, the question then just becomes - why plural nouns at the start.
 The divergence at the end is also interesting - why does "those" spike up, and "these" fall off?
-Again, all of this needs much more careful attention, but - picking up on the "geography" words from the last post, which spiked up at the end - this kind of fits with the idea that the end is a kind of "zooming out," if we think of the narrative as a kind of camera onto the fictional world?
-At the end the narrative pans out into a wide shot of the surrounding mountains / fields / valleys, it makes itself *distant* from the action of the plot - the domain of "those," not "these."
+Again, all of this needs much more careful attention, but - picking up on the "geography" words from the last post, which spiked up at the end - this fits with the idea that the end is a sort of "zooming out," if we think of the narrative as a camera onto the fictional world?
+At the end, the narrative pans out into a wide shot of the surrounding mountains / fields / valleys, it makes itself *distant* from the action of the plot - the domain of "those," not "these"?

-Check out the "how much" determiners - "all," "some," and "no" ("no" specifically as a determiner, in the sense of "there were no people in the room")
+Check out the "how much" determiners - "all," "some," and "no" ("no" specifically as a determiner, in the sense of "there were no people in the room"):

 ![](images/flat/all-some-no.png)

-All peaks at the end, the moment of generalization, completeness, closure?
-I'm less sure what to make of the fac that "some" peaks at 20%, but "no" at 80%:
+"All" peaks at the end, the moment of generalization, completeness, closure?
+I'm less sure what to make of the fact that "some" peaks at 20%, but "no" at 80%:

 ![](images/flat/some-no.png)